 Wearing his other career cap, Pyle has lectured and taught environmental and place-based writing and field courses worldwide.
 In recent years he has served as a visiting professor at Utah State University and the University of Montana, and in the 1990s he was on the faculty of nature writers that criss-crossed the U.S. on “The Forgotten Language Tours”, sponsored by Orion, the literary nature magazine.

-This JLT Natural History Society event will take place at 7 pm, at the Port Townsend Cotton Building on Water Street.
-The presentation is free and open to the public.
-A $5 donation will help pay the costs for this and future programs.
+This JLT Natural History Society event took place at the Port Townsend Cotton Building on Water Street.
+The presentation was free and open to the public.